Over the Border

 Like most writers, I want to catch hold of the present moment, to acknowledge our one-and-only life by marking it, both to live it and to observe the living of it.
 For the last twenty years I’ve had pinned above my desk a quote from Lawrence Durrell’s ‘Justine’ about the role – and consolation – of his work.
 ‘Only there, in the silences of the painter or the writer can reality be reordered, reworked and made to show its significant side.
 Our common actions in reality are simply the sackcloth covering which hides the cloth-of-gold – the meaning of the pattern.’

 Connect.
 On these pages you can find excerpts from my books and explanations as to why I wrote them.
-You can click here to email me a question, read my once-in-a-while blog, sign on to my mailing list or join a creative writing workshop in London, Berlin or Monaco, to follow me on Facebook or Twitter.
+You can click on Contact to email me a question, read my once-in-a-while blog, sign on to my mailing list or join a creative writing workshop in London, Berlin or Monaco, to follow me on Facebook or Twitter.
 This site is here for you – for readers, listeners, fellow writers and travellers.
 So click on to motor through eastern Europe in a Trabant with a pig named Winston.
 Or to sail across the Atlantic in search of a promised land.
 Or to meet Aung San Suu Kyi and ride shotgun with a Burmese hill tribe warlord.
 Or to fly solo into the blue Cretan sky.
 Or to catch the Magic Bus from Istanbul to Kathmandu along the hippie trail.
 Or to meet the remarkable men and women who imagined Berlin.

 Come and join me on a journey.